 Eat a health-promoting diet.
 After identifying and removing any allergenic foods from the menu, choose a balanced diet composed of whole, unprocessed, preferably organic foods, especially plant foods (fruits, vegetables, whole grains, beans, nuts (especially walnuts), and seeds) and coldwater fish such as salmon.

-Take a high-potency multiple vitamin and mineral supplement providing all the known vitamins and minerals and serving as a foundation upon which to build an individualised health-promoting programme.
+Take a high-potency multiple vitamin and mineral supplement providing all the known vitamins and minerals and serving as a foundation to build an individualised health-promoting programme.

 Eliminate alcohol, caffeine, and sugar as they exacerbate inflammation

 Drink at least two litres of clean water daily to prevent dehydration

 Reduce or eliminate consumption of meat and dairy products while increasing the use of coldwater fish (salmon, mackerel, herring, halibut).
 Meat and dairy products are the highest sources of arachidonic acid.
 It is a type of essential fatty acid that the body uses to create inflammatory compounds called leukotrienes, which amplify the inflammatory process and cause intestinal cramping and pain.
 Coldwater fish are the best source of anti-inflammatory omega-3 essential fatty acids.

 Avoid all foods containing carrageenan.
 It is a compound extracted from red seaweeds and widely used by the food industry as a stabilising and suspending agent in milk and milk chocolate products (ice cream, cottage cheese, milk chocolate etc.).
 Researchers have experimentally used carrageenan to induce ulcerative colitis in animals, including primates.
 In healthy people whose intestines are germ-free, carrageenan does not cause ulcerative colitis.
 Still, a bacteria found in the faecal cultures of people with ulcerative colitis appears responsible for facilitating carrageenan-induced damage to the intestines.